Trip Report from Magellan

 Paycheck and I headed off for a three day weekend to backpack at South Cumberland State Park.
 The plan was to start at the Savage Gulf Ranger Station, hike to Hobbs Cabin the first night, then drop down and hike across and up to Collins West, then take the rim trail back around to the car again.

 As of September of 2015, there is an online registration system to reserve backcountry sites at South Cumberland as well as a small fee per site.
-Also, Collins East campsite is permanently closed, though it still shows up on the maps.
+Also, Collins East campsite and Raven’s Point are permanently closed, though they still show up on the maps.

 We started out with no troubles, taking the Savage Gulf Day Loop trail until it connected with the North Rim Trail.
 It was a beautiful hike in, many overlooks and a couple of swinging bridges broke up the long walk (map says 9 miles, GPS said 11).
 We carried 2 liters of water in bladders each as well as a liter water bottle each.
 We drank our bottles down and started in on the bladders.
 The second stream we crossed had a good flow of clear water, so we stopped and had a snack and topped off with treated water for the rest of the hike in.